 1: "Prevention is better than cure".....Whenever we buy something new, we always want to keep it in perfect condition and the best place to start is with prevention.
-We recommend using our Leather Protection Cream as soon as you take it home.
-Our Leather Protection Cream adds a protective barrier to leather that repels stains and protects the surface from wear and tear.
-There are numerous other water and stain repellent products also available in store
+We recommend using a Leather Protection Cream or Waterproofing spray as soon as you take it home.
+A good Leather Protection Cream adds a protective barrier to leather that repels stains and protects the surface from wear and tear.
+There are numerous water and stain repellent products available just ask for the best advice.

 2. Clean your bag regularly